awaregroup/IIALab/labs/Lab01b_Install_Gateway_Software.md

 Software Installation Complete
 ------------------------------

 You have successfully installed your Windows 10 IoT Core sensor device and software

+If the application loads correctly you should see sensors and sensor data on the screen.

+If there are red lines on the sensors, unplug the sensor and plug it back in again.

 Now proceed to **Lab 2 – Connect your device to Azure IoT Central** [Deploy Apps to your device with Visual Studio](../Labs/Lab2.md)